DaveMielke/NBP/b2g/doc/UserInterface/Overview/learning.rst

   * |uses internet|

-  * Not all web browsers present web pages in an accessible way.
-    As of the time that this is being written, it seems that
-    |recommended web browser| may be the only one that does.
+  * Some web browsers are less accessible than others, and some aren't accessible at all.
     If the |user interface| tells you that there's a "web view" where you're expecting to find the content of a web page then you're using a non-accessible browser.
+    As of the time that this is being written, we recommend that you use the |recommended web browser| browser.

 Using an `Action Chooser`_
   * Press Space+Dot8+h (dots 125) for an action chooser